gaplo917/kotlin-vertexai-workbench-container/README.md

 # Kotlin Jupyter Kernel with Vertex AI Workbench

-This container can be used as a custom container for Google Cloud VertexAI Workbench instances.
+This container can be used as a custom container for Google Cloud Vertex AI Workbench instances.

-The architecture to build Vertex AI workbench container image.
+The architecture to build a Vertex AI workbench container image.

 <p align="center" width="100%">
 <img alt="" src="assets/gcp-kotlin-vertexai-workbench.png" width="400">